iExecBlockchainComputing/idapp/api/README.md

 - [X] publish a app contract FOR a Wallet (builder wallet)
 - [X] have a look at `mrenclave` missing parameter
 - [X] run it from our local machine
+- [X] Use something like `pm2` to keep the server running
-- [ ] Start Node.js server at VM startup + use something like `pm2` to keep it running
+- [ ] Start Node.js server when the VM starts?